Laithwm/Customer_Churn_Prediction/README.md

-# 🧠 Customer Churn Prediction — Telco Dataset
+# Customer Churn Production on Telco's dataset

 Predicting whether a telecom customer will leave (churn) using machine-learning models.
 This project demonstrates an end-to-end data-science workflow — data cleaning, exploratory analysis, feature engineering, model training, and evaluation.